William Schabas: Early life and education

-Schabas was born in Cleveland, Ohio, with strong roots in an Ashkenazi Jewish background, though his family name, which is a variation of the Yiddish word for "Sabbath" ("Shabbos" ['ʃa.bɪs] in Yiddish, derived from "Shabbat" /ʃə'bɑːt/ in Hebrew), has been interpreted as perhaps suggesting also a Sephardic connection.
+Schabas was born in Cleveland, Ohio to an Ashkenazi Jewish father.
+His family name, which is a variation of the Yiddish word for "Sabbath" ("Shabbos" ['ʃa.bɪs] in Yiddish, derived from "Shabbat" /ʃə'bɑːt/ in Hebrew), has been interpreted as perhaps suggesting also a Sephardic connection.
 His mother, Ann (née Fairley), was born in Canada and served as dean of the Faculty of Library and Information Sciences at the University of Toronto.
 His father, Ezra Schabas, is an American-born Canadian musician and author.
 His maternal grandparents were Barker Fairley, an English-born painter and scholar, and Margaret Fairley, a writer and educator also born in England.
 His paternal grandparents came from Galicia, and relatives on his father's side were murdered in the Holocaust.

-Schabas moved with his family to Toronto in 1952 and received his B.A. and M.A. degrees in history from the University of Toronto, and LL.B., LL.M. and LL.D. degrees from the Université de Montréal.
+Ezra Schabas moved his family to Toronto in 1952; consequently, William Schabas grew up in Toronto and received his B.A. and M.A. degrees in history from the University of Toronto, and LL.B., LL.M. and LL.D. degrees from the Université de Montréal.
 He has also been awarded honorary doctorates by Dalhousie University, Halifax, Case Western Reserve University, Cleveland and Northwestern University, Chicago.

 According to UN Watch, when Schabas was a PhD student in history at the University of Toronto in 1974, and a leader in the SDS group, he was the subject of a university investigation for allegedly violating human rights and freedoms by physically obstructing a visiting Harvard professor from speaking on campus.
 Schabas was suspended from the university for four years, later reduced to two.